TJU-DRL-LAB/AI-Optimizer/README.md

 **Action Representation**,
 **Policy Representation**,
 **Environment (and Task) Representation**.

+These four pespectives are major elements involved in general _Agent-Environment Interface_ of RL.
+They play the roles of _input_, _optimization target_ and etc. in the process of RL.
+The representation of these elements make a great impact on the sample efficiency, convergence optimality and cross-enviornment generalization.

 ### 🌏 Contribution & Impact
 The central contribution of this repo is **A Unified Algorithmic Framework (Implementation Design) of SSRL Algorithm**,